blkFinch/blkfinch.github.io/_notes/Lit Notes/The Heart of Dominance, Anton Fulmen.md

 feed: hide
 tags: #litnote
 ---
+#todo *create idea notes from some of these topics*
 Major Takeaways:
 - All dominance is consensual- The key is to create safety for our partner to feel they are able to submit
 - To maintain consent- the _container of submission_ must be clearly defined and not all-encompasing